 Criminals have been targeting unsuspecting members of the public via several methods during the global pandemic.
 In 2020, British banks revealed some of the most common techniques being used by criminals recently.
 Scammers have recently been sending out fake government emails offering Covid-19 support grants.
 However, links inside the emails may steal your personal and financial information.
 Emails offering Covid-19 relief fund access have also been circulating.
 Authentic-looking emails offering reductions in household bills have also been in circulation.
 Again, these are designed to obtain your personal and financial information.

 New scams emerging

-Many people have received fake emails telling them they have been in contact with someone who has contracted the virus.
+Many people have received fake emails telling them they have contacted someone who has contracted the virus.
 Once someone clicks a link inside the email, they may be taken to a fake website and asked for personal information.
-The website may also infect your computer, tablet or phone with malware.
+The website may also infect your computer, tablet, or phone with malware.
 Fake adverts for products like hand sanitizer and face masks have also been found online.
 Once the victim sends their payment for these items, they don’t receive anything at all.

 It’s essential to stay on top of the latest online scams to avoid being parted with your money.
 New scams are being launched all the time, so remain as vigilant as you possibly can.